-Families may obtain application forms from the PHA’s office during normal business hours.
-Families may also request – by telephone or by mail – that an application form be sent to the family via first class mail.
+Families may obtain application forms from the Housing Authority of Danville’s website or from the Housing Authority of Danville’s office during normal business hours.
+Families may also request – by telephone or by mail – that an application form be sent to the family via first class mail or via email.

-Completed applications must be returned to the PHA by mail, electronically, by fax, or submitted in person during normal business hours.
+Completed applications must be returned to the Housing Authority of Danville by mail, electronically via email, by fax, or submitted in person during normal business hours.

+The Housing Authority of Danville will also offer the option to schedule an appointment or drop off applications during early morning, evening, or weekend hours to accommodate applicants who may be unable to appear during regular business hours due to work obligations, inability to obtain child care or transportation, or other hardship reasons.

 4-II.C.
 OPENING AND CLOSING THE WAITING LIST

 Reopening the Waiting List

-The PHA will announce the reopening of the waiting list at least 10 business days prior to the date applications will first be accepted.
+The Housing Authority of Danville will announce the reopening of the waiting list at least 10 business days prior to the date applications will first be accepted.
 If the list is only being reopened for certain categories of families, this information will be contained in the notice.

-The notice will specify where, when, and how applications are to be received.
+The notice will inform applicants of the date, time, method, and place applications can be obtained and submitted, how blank applications may be obtained (e.g., from what addresses, community sites, and websites), all methods by which applications will be accepted (e.g., in person, by phone, by fax, by email), a point of contact who can answer questions, any limitations on who may apply, and any other information the applicant may need to successfully submit the application.
+The Housing Authority of Danville will describe its prioritization system or whether it uses a lottery and will clearly state that this system will be used to place applicants on the waiting list.

+To ensure that public notices broadly reach potential applicants in all communities throughout the housing market area, the Housing Authority of Danville will distribute public notices to local community-based organizations, such as social service agencies and religious institutions; distribute the notice online through the Housing Authority of Danville’s website or social media platforms and other online platforms for local housing news; and make use of any local newspapers of general circulation, minority media, and other suitable means.

-The PHA will give public notice by publishing the relevant information in suitable media outlets including, but not limited to:
+The Housing Authority of Danville will give public notice by publishing the relevant information using the following media outlets:

 4-II.F.
 UPDATING THE WAITING LIST

 Purging the Waiting List

+As part of the initial pre-application or application, the Housing Authority of Danville will ask the family for their preferred methods of communication, which may include mail, phone, text message, email, or contact through a representative or service provider.

-This update request will be sent to the last address that the PHA has on record for the family.
+This update request will be sent to the last address that the Housing Authority of Danville has on record for the family as well as any additional contact methods identified by the family.
 The update request will provide a deadline by which the family must respond and will state that failure to respond will result in the applicant’s name being removed from the waiting list.